-Two graphics show the networks of media that mentioned “marijuana” (figure 8 in the study) and “drug dealer” (figure 9) during this period (notice how prominent the right-wing Wagist bubble is in both graphics.)
+Two graphics show the networks of media that mentioned “marijuana” (buy Lyrica online in uk in the study) and “drug dealer” (can i buy Lyrica online) during this period (notice how prominent the right-wing Wagist bubble is in both graphics.)
 The large size of the Miami Herald bubble signals high frequency of news mentions of the word “marijuana” in the story; as does the similarly large sized Wall Street Journal bubble (“drug dealer” in the same context).

 Figure 9: Network of interlinked media mentioning ‘drug dealer’ as taken from the authors’ study

 How opponents can inadvertently strengthen your messaging goals